 Formula: 6 Weeks Old or Younger Squirrels

 The nutritional diet needed for baby squirrels depends on their size and age.
 If they are less than six weeks old, they are not prepared to digest solid foods.
-It might be challenging to gauge, however, if the baby is less than six weeks old, they are still highly dependant on their mother’s milk.
+It might be challenging to gauge, however, if the baby is less than six weeks old, they are still highly dependent on their mother’s milk.
 One’s first step should always be to try and reunite the baby squirrel with their mother.
 Unfortunately, if you are temporarily in charge of nursing this little one, make sure you use the recommended formula.
 Baby squirrels usually need to consume formula for the first 10 weeks of their life.

 What foods to Feed a Baby Squirrel